nicolaiskogheim/somegitconflicts/2_medium/README.md

 *Want colors?
 Run `git config --global color.ui auto` to enable the color-setting*

-`HEAD` in `git diff HEAD^` is a label, much like a branch, which just points to a commit hash (that statement is not entirely accurate, but that's not important here.
+`HEAD` in `git diff HEAD^` is a label, much like a branch, which just points to a commit hash.
+(That statement is not entirely accurate, but that's not important here.)

 `^` references the parent commit.
 There is also an ancestor selector which does exactly the same thing in this case, if you write `HEAD~`.
 We won't go into